ScottyGrotty/BadUSB-UDL/README.md

 It is compatible with BadUSB, Bad KB and USB Rubber Ducky 1.0

 ## BadUSB for Notepad++
 UDL stands for User-defined Language.
 This resource enhances the coding experience for BadUSB script development using **[Notepad++](https://notepad-plus-plus.org/)**.
-It offers syntax highlights for BadUSB and Bad KB scripts, supporting both light and dark modes, and all Notepad++ preset themes.
+It offers syntax highlights for BadUSB and Bad KB scripts, supporting both light and dark modes, and all of the preset themes in Notepad++.

 BadUSB uses an extended DuckyScript 1.0 syntax which makes it compatible with classic USB Rubber Ducky 1.0 scripts but also provides some additional features, such as setting a custom ID check for the Flipper USB HID device that's injecting the script, Alt+Numpad inputs, the "Wait for button press" command, and Magic SysRq key inputs for Linux systems.